noisiver/wrath-of-the-vanilla/README.md

 The plan is to add progression on top of this, unlocking content gradually.
 That is, however, very far from happening - so is progressing into The Burning Crusade and beyond.

+**Note**: I have to apologize for the lack of updates.
+I'm just very busy with both work-related and personal projects on top of a lot of other stuff.
+I will get back to it eventually, but for now it unfortunately has a low priority.

 # Important information
 Do **not** import the file spell_proc_event.sql found in the folder called extra unless you have the same talent changes that I do.
 It's there to prevent errors caused by my changes to the talent trees.